-- (4) Huang Yanping, spouse of Zhang Jingguo, is the sole settlor, protector and one of the beneficiaries of the Superior Glory Enterprises Trust (Zhang Huiqi is the other beneficiary), which, through a number of wholly owned subsidiaries, is the sole parent of Joy Town, Inc. Joy Town, Inc. is the controlling stockholder of Zensun Enterprises Limited.
+- (11) The amount beneficially owned by Ms. Zhang consists of 3,715,611 shares owned by Zensun Enterprises Limited as of March 5, 2024.
+Ms. Zhang is one of the beneficiaries of the Superior Glory Enterprises Trust, which, through a number of wholly owned subsidiaries, is the sole parent of Joy Town, Inc. Joy Town, Inc. is the controlling stockholder of Zensun Enterprises Limited.
 Huang Yanping and Zhang Huiqi have shared voting and dispositive control over securities held by Zensun Enterprises Limited.
-The information reported in the table above is based on a Schedule 13D filed with the SEC on January 10, 2019 by Huang Yanping.
-The principal address of Huang Yanping is East No. 38, Floor 3, East Unit 5, Building 2, East Yard No. 9 Jinshui District, Zhengzhou, Henan Province, China.
-Zensun Enterprises Limited was, prior to the Internalization, the 85% owner of our Former Advisor. - (5) Based on a Schedule 13G/A filed by BlackRock, Inc. ("BlackRock") with the SEC on January 29, 2021.
-These securities are owned by BlackRock directly or through wholly owned subsidiaries of BlackRock.
-BlackRock has sole voting power with respect to 3,238,353 shares of common stock and sole dispositive power with respect to 3,410,573 shares of common stock.
-BlackRock lists its address as 55 East 52nd Street, New York, New York 10055. - (6) Includes 40,490 shares of common stock and 274,795 vested (and that are due to vest within 60 days from March 31, 2021) LTIP Units convertible into shares of common stock on a one-for-one basis subject to certain conditions. - (7) Includes 115,331 vested (and that are due to vest within 60 days from March 31, 2021) LTIP Units convertible into shares of common stock on a one- for-one basis subject to certain conditions. - (8) Includes 148,146 vested (and that are due to vest within 60 days from March 31, 2021) LTIP Units convertible into shares of common stock on a one- for-one basis subject to certain conditions. - (9) Includes 100,512 vested (and that are due to vest within 60 days from March 31, 2021) LTIP Units convertible into shares of common stock on a one- for-one basis subject to certain conditions.
+The information reported in the table above is based on a Schedule 13D filed with the SEC on January 10, 2019, by Huang Yanping.
+Also includes 30,000 vested LTIP Units convertible into shares of common stock on a one-for-one basis subject to certain conditions.
+The principal address of Huang Yanping is East No. 38, Floor 3, East Unit 5, Building 2, East Yard No. 9 Jinshui District, Zhengzhou, Henan Province, China. - (12) Includes 7,732 shares of common stock and 25,789 vested LTIP Units convertible into shares of common stock on a one-for-one basis subject to certain conditions. - (13) Includes 7,830 shares of common stock and 25,789 vested LTIP Units convertible into shares of common stock on a one-for-one basis subject to certain conditions. - (14) Includes 25,789 vested LTIP Units convertible into shares of common stock on a one-for-one basis subject to certain conditions. - (15) Includes 19,844 vested LTIP Units convertible into shares of common stock on a one-for-one basis subject to certain conditions.